Efficiency, Feasibility, and Incentive-Awareness in Constrained Online Resource Allocation: Introduction

-We also briefly discuss the settings where monetary transfers are completely disallowed.
-In static setups, incentive-compatibility is in general hard due to the Arrow's impossibility theorem \citep{arrow1950difficulty,gi73,s75}, though some positive results exist under restricted assumptions \citep{miralles2012cardinal,guo2010strategy,han2011strategy,cole2013positive}.
-Many recent efforts have been made to ensure efficiency and compatibility in repeated non-monetary allocations, which have very different setups from ours, for example when agents' value distributions are known \citep{balseiro2019multiagent,gorokh2021monetary,blanchard2024near}, when a pre-determined ``fair share'' is revealed to the planner \citep{gorokh2019remarkable,yin2022online,banerjee2023robust,fikioris2023online}, or when the planner has extra power like audits \citep{jalota2024catch,dai2025non}.
-We also remark that they either do not consider constraints or only have a specific ``fair share'' constraint that we discuss later.
-In contrast, we consider general multi-dimensional constraints.
+We also discuss a more challenging setting where monetary transfers are completely disallowed.
+In static setups, incentive-compatibility is generally impossible due to Arrow's impossibility theorem \citep{arrow1950difficulty,gi73,s75}, though positive results exist under specific utility structures \citep{miralles2012cardinal,guo2010strategy,han2011strategy,cole2013positive}.
+In repeated settings, many recent works study non-monetary mechanisms for efficient resource allocations.
+They usually make much stronger assumptions than ours, for example known value distributions \citep{balseiro2019multiagent,gorokh2021monetary,blanchard2024near,galgana2026moneyless}, pre-determined fair share for agents \citep{gorokh2019remarkable,yin2022online,banerjee2023robust,fikioris2025beyond,onyeze2025allocating}, or extra verification power of the planner \citep{ben2014optimal,jalota2024catch,dai2025non}.
+Additionally, while these works often face no constraints or simplified fairness-based constraints, we study the general multi-dimensional constraints.

+\paragraph{Constrained Online Resource Allocation with Strategic Agents.} To our knowledge, the only attempt to attain efficiency, feasibility, and incentive-awareness in online resource allocation is by \citet{yin2022online}.
+The first main difference is that they assume all the agents have \emph{identical} value distributions, which is crucial for their incentive-awareness: by comparing one agents' reports to the opponents', unilateral deviation from truth-telling is easily identifiable, which ensures incentive-awareness even without monetary transfers.
+Without homogeneity, we need more delicate algorithmic components, including dual-adjusted pricing, epoch-based lazy updates, and randomized exploration rounds to attain incentive-awareness.
+Another main difference is the type of constraints.
+They study a specific type of ``fair share'' constraints, which says given some distribution $\bm p\in \triangle([K])$ across the agents, the number of allocations that each agent $i=1,2,\ldots,K$ receives should be $T p_i$.
+On the other hand, our multi-dimensional long-term constraint is strictly general.

+We note that incentive-aware mechanisms have long been established in the context of multi-choice and matroid secretary problems \citep{kleinberg2005multiple,babaioff2007matroids}.
+These works operate under the random permutation model---where linear regret is unavoidable and the focus is a constant competitive ratio---and address combinatorial or single-capacity constraints.
+However, ensuring incentive-awareness while balancing general multi-dimensional constraints to achieve sublinear regret remains a non-trivial challenge.